Knock Out Punch, Andy Warhol & Jean-Michel Basquiat Studio, New York July 10, 1985

 JC: What about the day they came over here, to your studio, and stood in front of the white background?

 MH: The shoot took place in 1985, five years into my career.
 It wasn’t that I was photographing Jean-Michel or Andy; it was the fact that we had aligned and clicked in to something, in a split moment and I was there pressing the button.
-I shot about 15 roles of film but not always with the two of them together: sometimes singles, doubles, in different variations of the clothing that they had.
+I shot about 15 rolls of film but not always with the two of them together: sometimes singles, doubles, in different variations of the clothing that they had.
 It was almost like them as they were, before we got to the Everlast shorts.
 It evolved, and by the end it was Andy wearing a black turtleneck with the boxing shorts over his jeans, and Jean-Michel only in the boxing trunks with boxing gloves.
 It was what each of them evolved into by the end of the shoot, and then we were done.

 I remember a few instances, one specifically, where Jean-Michel had an idea and he posed Andy where it looked like he was giving him an upper cut, then put himself in the picture and laid his face on the glove making it look like he was getting punched.
 I tilted the camera and instantly it came together, compensating for the fact that Andy was like a stiff board.
 All of us made this moment together.
 It all happened without me thinking about it.

 To me they weren’t what they are today.
-In the end, the role of film didn’t mean that much to me.
+In the end, the roll of film didn’t mean that much to me.
 Andy was a famous artist, and I did feel like it was great to always photograph him.
 But I didn’t have a sense of scale of him, because he was extremely low key.
 It was just 3 years later that both of them would be dead.
 And then it became the photo, this iconic image that took on this life of its own.

 JC: Did you ever intersect with Irving Penn?